2024-foss4g-europe/2024-foss4g-europe.github.io/content/map-gallery-submission.md

     <span>Submit your map proposal</span></a>
 </center>

-Criterias for participation:
+Criteria for participation:

 - Map has to be created using FOSS
-- Submission must contain/based on only Open Data with appropriate attribution
+- Submission must contain/be based on only Open Data with appropriate attribution
-- Map has to be about Tartu.
+- The map has to be about Tartu.
     * Some possible data sources:
         * OSM
         * [Spatial Data | Geoportal | Estonian Land Board (maaamet.ee)](https://geoportaal.maaamet.ee/eng/Spatial-Data-p58.html)